 Igalia has many years of experience with the QEMU project and is one of its most active corporate contributors.
 We have worked on QEMU’s block layer by adding features and fixing problems for cloud scenarios, and have also worked on the emulation of new hardware.

-Igalia is also one of the companies contributing code upstream to the Ceph project and other cloud technologies.
+Igalia contributes code upstream to the Ceph project and other cloud technologies.

-We have contributed to the RADOS gateway with the AWS4 S3 authentication algorithm and the AWS S3 requester pays bucket, among other features.
-Additionally, Igalia has also worked on the integration of Apache Libcloud and Ansible with Ceph.
+We have contributed to the RADOS gateway.
+Some examples include, the AWS4 S3 authentication algorithm and the AWS S3 requester pays bucket.
+Igalia has also worked on the integration of Apache Libcloud and Ansible with Ceph.

-Beyond designing, developing and upstreaming new code features in the upcoming Ceph releases, we also work on bugfixing tasks, backporting, interoperability issues and daily code maintenance together with the required QA and testing efforts.
+Beyond designing, developing and upstreaming new code features in the upcoming Ceph releases, Igalia works on bugfixing tasks, backporting, interoperability issues and daily code maintenance together with the required QA and testing efforts.

 Igalia offers services for your cloud and virtualization requirements, including: